ABOUT

 ABOUT NALA C. TURNER

-Nala C. Turner is a Brooklyn-based ceramics artist, culture worker, and creative art therapist (MPS, LCAT, ATR-BC), working primarily with themes related to race-issues, cultural identity, femininity, social stereotype, and popular culture perspectives.
-She has been working with clay for 15 years as a visual artist and educator, previously operating as a family programs educator at the Whitney Museum of American Art and in other numerous institutional, workshop, and private-practice settings.
+Nala C. Turner is a Brooklyn-based visual artist, culture worker, and creative art therapist (MPS, LCAT, LCPAT, ATR-BC), working across multiple disciplines of art-making and healing such as ceramics, sculpture, somatics, and art therapy.
+She has 15 years of experience working with clay as a visual artist and 10 years as an educator, previously serving as a family programs educator at the Whitney Museum of American Art, along with various other educational and career development spaces.

-Her most recent work is on display in the permanent public art installation––Queen City by Nekisha Durrett –– which confronts the 1941 seizure of Black-owned land and displacement of 903 residents by the federal government for the construction of the Pentagon.
-In 2020, Nala collaboratively designed and personally sculpted New York’s The Town Hall first inaugural Lena Horne Prize for Artists Creating Social Impact award, celebrating GRAMMY Award-winning singer/songwriter and visual artist, Solange Knowles.
+Turner's most recent work, Healing Landscapes (2024), is an interactive diptych created for the 2024 Socrates Park Annual Fellowship (on view).
+Her collaborative projects include Queen City (2023) by Nekisha Durrett, a large-scale public art installation and memorial addressing the 1941 seizure of Black-owned land for the Pentagon’s construction and the displacement of 903 residents.
+In 2020, Turner was commissioned to design and sculpt New York’s The Town Hall’s first inaugural Lena Horne Prize for Artists Creating Social Impact award, celebrating Grammy Award-winning singer/songwriter and visual artist, Solange Knowles.

-As a creative arts therapist, Nala has explored the ardor of various mediums within both educational and mental health forums, including institutional, non-profit, and private-practice settings.
-Through clay-work, Nala aims to inspire her audience to recognize culturally restricting barriers and transubstantiate the inaccurate representation of Black and multiethnic people.
-Nala’s mission is to share clay-work’s ability to create a symbol of one’s inner world and living experiences, to bring insight to one’s Self, and its contributions to overall healing and wellbeing through sublimative integration.
+As a creative arts therapist, Turner has explored the ardor of various mediums within both educational and mental health forums, including institutional, non-profit, and private-practice settings.
+Turner’s mission is to to share clay-work’s ability to create a symbol of one’s inner world and living experiences, to bring insight to one’s Self, and its contributions to overall healing and wellbeing through sublimative integration.